stratself/arcticons-selfhosted-demo/scripts/README.md

 Takes icons from `/newicons` and export them to svg, png, and webp files.

 This script is a modified version of [`preparerelease.py`](https://github.com/Arcticons-Team/Arcticons/blob/main/scripts/preparerelease.py) found in the main repo.
+Some bugs are present:

+- Directory confirmation prompt is still raised.
+Just type `y` to continue.
+- `newdrawables.xml` are created, although not used.
+For now ignore them.

 ## 2. check-icons.py